 The most ubiquitous dish you’ll find in Tanzania, ugali is the country’s most popular staple food.

-Prepared by adding maize flour to boiling water and stirring until the mixture thickens to a stiff porridge-like consistency, it’s typically served as a side dish alongside stews, curries, and vegetables.
+Prepared by adding maize flour to boiling water and stirring until the mixture thickens to a stiff porridge-like consistency.
+It’s typically served as a side dish alongside stews, curries, and vegetables.

 2. Nyama Choma

-Nyama Choma is the Swahili translation for “roasted meat”.
+Nyama choma is the Swahili translation for “roasted meat”.
 This dish is prepared by marinating meat (usually goat or beef) with spices before grilling it over an open flame.
 Enjoying nyama choma is often a social experience accompanied by a cold beer in an outdoor setting.
 Popular sides are vegetables and sauces.

 3. Pilau